JLijbers/CWW-demo/README.md

 # CWW-demo
- Demo application to chat with your documents
+Test application to chat with websites